Become a member

 USPS is organized into three tiers – the National Headquarters, District organizations, and the local Squadrons.
 First and foremost, USPS is a “bottom up” organization.
 This means that the local squadron is the most important element in USPS.
 The primary function of the national and district organizations is to guide and assist the local squadrons.
 They also perform certain organization-wide functions (e.g., national advertising, joint ventures with external organizations, etc.) on behalf of all squadrons.
 A team of officers, referred to as the Bridge, governs each level of USPS.
 With the assistance of various committee members and chairpersons, they are responsible for day-to-day operations of their respective departments.
 The Bridge consists of a Commander, Executive Officer, Educational Officer, Administrative Officer, Treasurer, and Secretary.

 Our national organization is responsible for maintaining nationwide membership records, for developing, producing, and distributing our educational course materials and for the other responsibilities of our organization at the national level.
 Our National Headquarters is located at 1504 Blue Ridge Road, P.O.
 Box 30423, Raleigh, NC, 27622.
 The phone number for National is (888) 367-8777.
 The FAX number is (919) 836-0813.
 The World Wide Web is: USPS.
-USPS members can log onto a web site USPS to access information of specific interest to USPS members.
+USPS members can log onto a website USPS to access information of specific interest to USPS members.
 For instance, you can find out where to fly your USPS ensign, or the Raritan Bay squadron burgee.
 You can find information about educational courses.
 When logging on to the member site, no password is necessary.

 The next level is the District organizations.
 They are responsible for communicating information between the local squadrons and headquarters.
 They also assist the local squadrons by coordinating common activities among the various squadrons within the district.
 Raritan Bay squadron is one of sixteen- squadrons in District 4, which comprises the northern New Jersey/metropolitan New York area.
 The District holds monthly council meetings, attended by the Bridge officers of the local squadrons.
-At these meetings information of interest to all squadrons is disseminated, educational activities and district wide social and public service activities are planned.
+At these meetings information of interest to all squadrons is disseminated, educational activities and district-wide social and public service activities are planned.
 Twice yearly, the district organization conducts conferences open to all members of each squadron.
 These conferences include both valuable educational content and social activities.
-They are a great way to become further acquainted with fellow members in our squadron and across the district.
+They are a great way to become further acquainted with fellow members of our squadron and across the district.
 Among other programs of interest to all members, the conference agenda features workshops to review courses and programs offered by USPS.
 Plans for these courses are reviewed and suggestions for improvement are forwarded to national headquarters.
 A number of changes in National policy have resulted from suggestions that originated at District conferences.
 More information is available on the D- 4 Website.

 Raritan Bay Squadron

 Like the national and district organizations, Raritan Bay squadron has its own Bridge.
 These officers, together with additional elected Members at Large, make up the Executive Committee that conducts the squadron’s affairs much like a board of directors.
 Bridge officers are elected by the general membership to a one-year term of office.
 Our squadron is organized to enable us to pursue the objectives stated above.
 Our educational mission is achieved through the Squadron Educational Department, which arranges and conducts our public Boating courses, as well as the many courses we offer only to our members, and various seminars open to the public.
 Headed by the Squadron Educational Officer, it is composed of a group of course committees—one for each of our educational offerings.
-To learn about available courses, start dates, and course requirements, contact the Squadron Educational Officer or log on to our squadron web site, RBPS.
+To learn about available courses, start dates, and course requirements, contact the Squadron Educational Officer or log on to our squadron website, RBPS.
 Members are also advised of course starting dates through our monthly squadron publication, Relative Bearings.
 There is a brief overview of courses at the end of this document.

-Responsibility for most of the squadron’s non-educational functions are divided between the squadron Executive Officer, who handles functions external to the squadron (outward facing), and the squadron Administrative Officer, who is responsible for internal functions.
+Responsibility for most of the squadron’s non-educational functions is divided between the squadron Executive Officer, who handles functions external to the squadron (outward facing), and the squadron Administrative Officer, who is responsible for internal functions.
 Our public service mission is carried out through both our public Boating courses and the work of the committees that report to the squadron Executive Officer.
 These committees help to improve boating safety through public awareness initiatives, the USPS Cooperative Charting program, participation in public boat shows, and other activities.
 In Raritan Bay squadron, the Executive Officer is also responsible for acquiring new members, and for promoting member involvement in squadron life.
 The job of planning and conducting the squadron’s social and boating programs rests primarily with the committees reporting to the Squadron Administrative Officer.
 These committees organize a wide range of programs and social events, which include group boating activities, such as cruises and rendezvous, the annual picnic, dinners, meeting programs, bus trips, and others.
-We are always looking for new and different ideas for social activities, and help in organizing them.
+We are always looking for new and different ideas for social activities and help in organizing them.
 The Administrative Department is also responsible for the squadron publication, called Relative Bearings.
 The squadron includes many other committees and functions, including Historian, Photographer, Property and Supply Officer, and many more.
 Whatever your particular skills or interests, you can be sure we can put them to good use within the squadron, and we encourage your participation.
 We particularly value your input concerning your needs as a new member.
 You can find other squadron committees and their members listed in the squadron roster.

 How We Communicate With You